Susan5414/LosAngeles_Metro_Bike_Share_Bike_Trip_Analysis_2023/README.md

-# Los Angeles Metro Bike Share Bike Trip Analysis 2023 🚲
+# :bike: Los Angeles Metro Bike Share Bike Trip Analysis 2023

 ## Business Initiative
 Metro Bike Share is a bicycle-sharing system in the Los Angeles, California metropolitan area.
 This project is designed to analyze the 2023 bike trip data from the Metro